Jorenar/blog/2023-02-19-less-known-c.md

 ## Metaprogramming

-C11 added `_Generic` to language, but turns out metaprogramming by inhumanely abusing the preporcessor is possible even in pure C99: meet [**Metalang99**](https://metalang99.readthedocs.io) library.
+C11 added `_Generic` to language, but turns out metaprogramming by inhumanely abusing the preprocessor is possible even in pure C99: meet [**Metalang99**](https://metalang99.readthedocs.io) library.

 ```